tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 - __IPv4/IPv6 dual-stack__ Allocation of IPv4 and IPv6 addresses to Pods and Services
 - __Designed for extensibility__ Add features to your Kubernetes cluster without changing upstream source code.

-> What would kubernetes not be able to provide
+## Kubernetes Is Not An End-To-End Platform - [What Would Kubernetes WILL NOT Provide]

 Kubernetes is not a complete end-to-end platform, it is more of an orchestration tool and cluster hosting containerized workload.
 Kubernetes concentrate on the container orchestration and thus can provide some feature from a platform solution perspective such as deployment, scaling, and load balancing.
 Kubernetes by itself will not provide logging or monitoring for example, and thus, kubernetes provide a option to add other solution and let these solutions integrates with the cluster environment to provide additional functionality such as logging, monitoring, and alerting solutions.

-Referring to Kubernetes official documentation [_Referenced Below_], `What Kubernetes is not`:
+> *Reference*
+>
+> *Referring to Kubernetes documentation*
+>

-- Does not limit the types of applications supported.
+> - *Does not limit the types of applications supported.
 Kubernetes aims to support an extremely diverse variety of workloads, including stateless, stateful, and data-processing workloads.
-If an application can run in a container, it should run great on Kubernetes.
+If an application can run in a container, it should run great on Kubernetes.*<sup>Reference [5](#References)</sup>
-- Does not deploy source code and does not build your application.
-Continuous Integration, Delivery, and Deployment (CI/CD) workflows are determined by organization cultures and preferences as well as technical requirements.
+> - *Does not deploy source code and does not build your application.
+Continuous Integration, Delivery, and Deployment (CI/CD) workflows are determined by organization cultures and preferences as well as technical requirements.*<sup>Reference [5](#References)</sup>
-- Does not provide application-level services, such as middleware (for example, message buses), data-processing frameworks (for example, Spark), databases (for example, MySQL), caches, nor cluster storage systems (for example, Ceph) as built-in services.
-Such components can run on Kubernetes, and/or can be accessed by applications running on Kubernetes through portable mechanisms, such as the Open Service Broker.
+> - *Does not provide application-level services, such as middleware (for example, message buses), data-processing frameworks (for example, Spark), databases (for example, MySQL), caches, nor cluster storage systems (for example, Ceph) as built-in services.
+Such components can run on Kubernetes, and/or can be accessed by applications running on Kubernetes through portable mechanisms, such as the Open Service Broker.*<sup>Reference [5](#References)</sup>
-- Does not dictate logging, monitoring, or alerting solutions.
-It provides some integrations as proof of concept, and mechanisms to collect and export metrics.
+> - *Does not dictate logging, monitoring, or alerting solutions.
+It provides some integrations as proof of concept, and mechanisms to collect and export metrics.*<sup>Reference [5](#References)</sup>
-- Does not provide nor mandate a configuration language/system (for example, Jsonnet).
-It provides a declarative API that may be targeted by arbitrary forms of declarative specifications.
+> - *Does not provide nor mandate a configuration language/system (for example, Jsonnet).
+It provides a declarative API that may be targeted by arbitrary forms of declarative specifications.*<sup>Reference [5](#References)</sup>
-- Does not provide nor adopt any comprehensive machine configuration, maintenance, management, or self-healing systems.
+> - *Does not provide nor adopt any comprehensive machine configuration, maintenance, management, or self-healing systems.*<sup>Reference [5](#References)</sup>
-- Additionally, Kubernetes is not a mere orchestration system.
+> - *Additionally, Kubernetes is not a mere orchestration system.
 In fact, it eliminates the need for orchestration.
 The technical definition of orchestration is execution of a defined workflow: first do A, then B, then C. In contrast, Kubernetes comprises a set of independent, composable control processes that continuously drive the current state towards the provided desired state.
 It shouldn't matter how you get from A to C. Centralized control is also not required.
-This results in a system that is easier to use and more powerful, robust, resilient, and extensible.
+This results in a system that is easier to use and more powerful, robust, resilient, and extensible.*<sup>Reference [5](#References)</sup>

 ---